Bulk-boundary correspondence for interacting Floquet systems in two dimensions: Discussion

 \section{Discussion}

-In this work, we have shown how to derive a bulk-boundary correspondence for 2D MBL Floquet systems using a special mathematical object which we call a flow.
-Each flow gives rise to a bulk invariant and an edge invariant.
-We use flows to obtain bulk and edge invariants for single-particle Floquet systems, interacting many-body Floquet systems with $U(1)$ symmetry, and interacting Floquet systems without any symmetry.
+In this work, we have shown how to derive bulk and edge invariants for 2D MBL Floquet systems using a special mathematical object which we call a flow.
+Using this approach, we have obtained bulk and edge invariants for single-particle Floquet systems, interacting many-body Floquet systems with $U(1)$ symmetry, and interacting Floquet systems without any symmetry.

 Throughout this paper, we have focused on two symmetry groups: the $U(1)$ symmetry group and the trivial group (i.e. no symmetry at all).
-More generally, we expect that our approach should give topological invariants that at least partially classify systems with other continuous symmetry groups\footnote{Note that there may be additional difficulties to many-body localizing these systems\cite{nonabelian}.}, but finite symmetry groups may be problematic.
+More generally, we expect that our approach should give topological invariants that at least partially classify systems with other continuous symmetry groups.\footnote{Note that there may be additional difficulties to many-body localizing systems with non-Abelian symmetries\cite{nonabelian}.} On the other hand, finite symmetry groups may be problematic.
 The issue is that Floquet phases with finite symmetry group $G$ are believed to be classified by both the GNVW index and an additional index that takes values in the (finite) cohomology group $H^2(G,U(1))$.
 The latter, cohomology-valued index is probably out of reach of our flow-based approach.
 One way to see the obstruction is to note that our bulk invariant (\ref{mag}-\ref{omegaabc}) is expressed in terms of an \emph{integral}, which seems incompatible with the finite group structure of $H^2(G,U(1))$.
 Therefore we probably need other methods to construct invariants in this case.
 (As an aside, we note that the main problem here involves \emph{bulk} invariants; by contrast, it is possible to construct \emph{edge} invariants using similar ideas to the ones presented here, using a different kind of flow which is multiplicative and complex valued, rather than additive and real valued\cite{sptentanglers}).

 While we have focused on bosonic systems in this paper, our results can be straightforwardly generalized to fermionic systems.
 In particular, the flows that we constructed for bosonic systems with $U(1)$ symmetry (\ref{flowu10}) and without symmetry (\ref{flownosymm0}) apply equally well to the fermionic case.
 The corresponding edge and bulk invariants are also valid in the fermionic case.
 The only new element is that these invariants can take values that are not possible in purely bosonic systems.
 For example, in the case of fermionic systems without symmetry, the edge invariant $F(U_{\mathrm{edge}})$ can take the value $\log(\sqrt{2})$ when $U_{\mathrm{edge}}$ is a ``Majorana translation''\cite{fermionic}.